nuetzliches/spocr/MIGRATION_SpocRVNext.md

 - `Project.Role.DataBase.RuntimeConnectionStringIdentifier` (no replacement ENV; runtime connection only via host `AddSpocRDbContext` options)
 - `Project.Output` (path steering being phased out in favor of fixed layout + auto namespace)

-### Upcoming (vNext) Configuration Model
+### v5 Configuration Model

-- Transitioning from `spocr.json` to environment variable / `.env` driven configuration for runtime & generation parameters.
-- Phase-out complete: `.env` / environment variables are now the sole configuration inputs; `spocr.json` is ignored by the generator.
-- Presence of `spocr.json` triggers a warning only.
-Delete it after mirroring the required values into `.env`.
-- Rationale: Simplify deployment, enable secret-less container usage, reduce JSON schema churn.
+- Configuration inputs come from environment variables and `.env`; the generator no longer loads settings from `spocr.json`.
+- Legacy `spocr.json` files remain optional references only; the CLI ignores their contents but surfaces a warning when they are present.
-- Precedence order: CLI flag > Environment variable > `.env` file.
+- Precedence order is fixed: CLI flag > environment variable > `.env` file.
-- `spocr pull` no longer overwrites local configuration (it may still read schema & augment in-memory state).
+- `spocr pull` respects local configuration and does not overwrite `.env` values.
-- Migration path: Existing keys map to `SPOCR_*` variables (mapping table to be added).
-Users can gradually mirror required values into `.env`.
-- Example template file now lives at `samples/restapi/.env.example` (moved from repository root for clarity).
+- Existing installations can mirror legacy keys through the mapping table below so `.env` becomes the authoritative source.
+- The canonical example file resides at `samples/restapi/.env.example`.

 ### Example `.env` (Generator Scope Only – Draft)